-The first thing that you will notice about kimchi is that it is spicy.
+The first thing that you will notice about this Korean food dish is that it is spicy.
 Once you get used to the level of spiciness, you can appreciate the taste and deliciousness of the dish.

-The texture of kimchi should always be crunchy – like eating a carrot.
-If it is mushy and soft, then it is not a good kimchi.
+The texture of the dish should always be crunchy – like eating a carrot.
+If it is mushy and soft, then it is not a good preparation.
 It’s not all bad, but it definitely isn’t the best you can get.

-Although you can’t travel right now, but if the post got your mouth watering for trying the dish, you could probably find kimchi at your local Asian supermarket.
+Although you can’t travel right now, but if the post got your mouth watering for trying the dish, you could probably find it at your local Asian supermarket.

-Typical Korean Kimchi That You Will Get Across in Korean Restaurants
+Typical Variations That You Will Get Across in Korean Restaurants

 Baechu Kimchi (배추김치)

-The whole cabbage kimchi is one of the most popular kimchi on the list.
+The whole cabbage kimchi is one of the most popular dishes on the list.
 It is served with all meals.
 Favour-wise, it’s not very spicy but rather mild.
-Baechu Kimchi is made with salted napa cabbages with spicy seasonings such as gochujang (red pepper paste) and chili pepper powder.
+This variation of the Korean dish is made with salted napa cabbages with spicy seasonings such as gochujang (red pepper paste) and chili pepper powder.

 Ggakdugi Kimchi (깍두기)

 Ggakdugi is made of cubed white radish.
-It’s the next common kimchi in Korean after baechu kimchi and is usually served with soups.
-Overall, the color of the kimchi is red, but it’s not too spicy.
+It’s the next common type in Korea after baechu kimchi and is usually served with soups.
+Overall, the color of the dish is red, but it’s not too spicy.
 It is generally quite sweet and crunchy.

 Yeolmumul Kimchi (열무물김치)

 Green water kimchi is perfect for hot and humid Korean summers.
-Yeolmumul kimchi is made of yeolmu radishes, and it is not too spicy since it is watery.
+It’s made of yeolmu radishes, and it is not too spicy since it is watery.
 When the dish is combined with thin white noodles, it’s a delightful dish for hot summers.

 Chonggak Kimchi (총각김치)

-Chonggak kimchi is also known as ponytail radish kimchi.
-It is made of salted and fermented young radishes.
-If you love spicy food, then the chonggak kimchi is perfect for you.
+Chonggak (ponytail radish) kimchi is made of salted and fermented young radishes.
+If you love spicy food, then this variation is perfect for you.

 Did you know there is a Korean museum dedicated to the iconic Korean food, kimchi?
-Museum Kimchikan is the first museum where you can learn more about the story of kimchi and how it has evolved over the years.
+Museum Kimchikan is the first museum where you can learn more about the story of the Korean dish and how it has evolved over the years.
 Plan a trip to Museum Kimchikan to see how the dish has evolved with more t

 The museum is located in the center of the popular area of Insa-dong.
 Museum Kimchikan features many exhibitions and experiences to learn about kimchi.
 It is the only museum in Korea that is included in CNN Travel’s list of 11 of the world’s top food museums.